The Cognitive Functions of Every Myers-Briggs® Personality Type

 Tertiary Function: Introverted Intuition (Ni)

 The ISTP’s tertiary function is Introverted Intuition (Ni).
-Although not as trusted by the ISTP as Ti or Se, Ni offers an ability to perceive underlying principles and predict possible outcomes.
+Although not as trusted by the ISTP as Ti, Ni offers an ability to perceive underlying patterns and predict possible outcomes.
 This function, when developed, can provide a strategic edge to the ISTP’s problem-solving, enabling them to foresee potential obstacles and plan accordingly.

 Insight and Strategy: The ISTP’s Tertiary Use of Introverted Intuition (Ni)